uesu/mastercomfig-install-guide/README.md

 		1. Go to the Steam Client Settings
 		2. Select the cloud tab and uncheck the enable steam cloud synchronization

 **Note:** This will disable all steam synchronization in your games.
+Enable it right away after completing the steps; alternatively, disable steam sync for TF2 only.

-* Disable **steam cloud synchronization**.
+* Disable **steam cloud synchronization on TF2**.

-		1. Right-click on Team Fortress 2 and select properties
+		1. Right-click on Team Fortress 2 in your steam library and select properties
-		2. Select the updates tab and uncheck the enable steam cloud synchronization
+		2. In General, look for steam cloud text and uncheck "Keep game saves in the Steam Cloud for Team Fortress 2"

 * Make all the files in `C:/Program Files (x86)/Steam/userdata/user_id/440/remote/cfg`